adibender/coalitions/README.md

     1. sample n election results from the Posterior
-    2. calculate the seat distribution n times (depends on legeslation, Saint-Lague/Scheppers in germany)
+    2. calculate the seat distribution n times (depends on legislation, Saint-Lague/Scheppers in germany)

 Based on these steps we can derive the probabilities of a majority for certain coalitions of interest. <br/>